OpenTechFund/bypass-otf_proxy/README.md

 # Prerequisites

-You need:
+You need (some of these are optional):

 - a server to host this
-- an AWS account that has permission to create Cloudfront Distributions and ECS containers/services
+- an AWS account that has permission to create/read/write Cloudfront Distributions, ECS containers/services, and S3 buckets
 - a Fastly account that has permission to create new configurations
 - an Azure account with permissions to create new CDN distributions
 - a Github repo for mirrors in JSON format that is read by the [Bypass Censorship Extension](https://github.com/OpenTechFund/bypass-censorship-extension) browser extension.
 An example [is here](https://github.com/OpenTechFund/bypass-mirrors)